klausbreyer/v01.io/content/posts/2024-agencies-product-owner/index.md

 title: "Dear Digital Agencies, Stop Asking Your Customers for a Product Owner."
 date: 2024-04-30
 categories: ["Product"]
-draft: false
+image: "customer-agency-linkedin-square.png"
 ---

-A client-side Product Owner isn't necessary for successful digital products — I even consider it harmful.
+A client-side Product Owner isn't necessary for successful digital products — I even consider it harmful in some cases.
 What's crucial is proper and effective Product Management by the agency.

 (The beloved "PO per proxy" won't cut it, either.)